Kuni Kaa Jenkins

-Kuni Kaa Jenkins (born 1941) is an educationalist and author in New Zealand.
-She is a Professor in Education at Te Whare Wānanga o Awanuiārangi.
-She has researched early Māori written documents looking at relationships between Māori and Pākehā.
+Kuni Kaa Jenkins (born 1941) is a New Zealand educationalist and author.
+She is a professor in education at Te Whare Wānanga o Awanuiārangi.
+She has researched early Māori written documents, focusing on relationships between Māori and Pākehā.
 She co-authored the 2018 Ockham New Zealand Book Awards winner Tuai: A Traveller in Two Worlds.

 Early life and education

-Kaa Jenkins was born in Pōrangahau, a settlement in Hawkes Bay New Zealand in 1941.
-She affiliates with the Māori nation Ngāti Porou.
+Kaa Jenkins was born in Pōrangahau, Hawke's Bay, New Zealand in 1941.
+She affiliates with the Māori iwi Ngāti Porou.

-She studied in Wellington at the Wellington Teachers’ College training to be a teacher and afterwards taught in primary schools in the Hutt Valley.
+She studied at Wellington Teachers' College training and trained as a teacher before working in primary schools in the Hutt Valley.
 She was also a teacher in the 1980s in Christchurch at schools in Linwood and St. Martins and then in Auckland including being the Principal of Aka Aka County School and Oruawharo School and in 1983-88 Assistant Principal at Kingsford School, Mangere.

-She went back to study in the late 80s and graduated in 1987 with a B.A. in Māori Studies and Education from Auckland University.
-She stayed on to do a Masters in Education graduating in 1990.
-Kaa Jenkins has a PHD from Auckland University awarded in 2000 titled Haere tahi tāua: an account of aitanga in Maori struggle for schooling.
+She returned to study in the late 1980s and graduated in 1987 with a BA in Māori Studies and Education from University of Auckland.
+She completed a Masters in Education graduating in 1990.
+Kaa Jenkins has a PhD from University of Auckland awarded in 2000 titled Haere tahi tāua: an account of aitanga in Maori struggle for schooling.
 She is a professor of education at Te Whare Wānanga o Awanuiārangi.